 Climate & Safety: Foster an inclusive climate that values the safety and well-being of all students, faculty and staff and foster an environment that creates a sense of belonging.

 For the 2021-22 school year, the first day of school was Monday, August 23, and the last day is scheduled for Thursday, June 9.

 The 2022-23 school year is pending Board of Education action.

-In 2012-13, the school system’s total budget was $539.7 million, including capital projects and child nutrition.
-Of the total, $169.0 million came from Forsyth County; that includes money for capital projects approved in a 2006 bond referendum.
-Typically, about 60 percent of the budget comes from the state; about 25 percent from Forsyth County; and the rest from federal and other sources.
+For the 2020-21 school year, the district’s proposed budget was $582.3 million, including capital projects and child nutrition.
+About 62% of that budget comes from the state; about 27% from Forsyth County; and the rest from federal and other sources.